GlacialDrift/image-review-tool/README.md

 ## Workflow

-1. Each reviewer receives a random batch (default: 20 images) from the pool of unreviewed images.
+1. Each reviewer receives a random batch (default: 20 images, configurable in `config.ini`) from the pool of unreviewed images.
-2. By default, ~10% of all images are duplicated for QC — two reviewers see the same image independently.
+2. By default, ~10% of all images are duplicated for QC (configurable in `config.ini`) — two reviewers see the same image independently.
 3. After each batch, the app prompts to continue or exit.
 4. Press **Esc** or close the window to cancel early — unfinished images are released back to the pool.
 5. All activity is logged immediately to the shared SQLite database.